 As the system evolves through repeated updates, patterns begin to form in how distinctions relate to one another.
-When a small set of operations must coexist under shared constraints, the space of stable relationships naturally arranges itself into a balanced, symmetric structure.
-In this framework, that balance appears as an octet-like pattern: not because it is imposed, but because it is one of the simplest ways for multiple distinctions to remain mutually compatible while still allowing variation and persistence.
+When a small set of operations must coexist under shared constraints, the space of stable relationships admits an octet-like representation.
+In this framework, that balance appears as such; not because it is imposed, but because it is one of the simplest ways for multiple distinctions to remain mutually compatible while still allowing variation and persistence.